DuendeInexistente/Cirque/ShortStories/stars.md

 [^captain]: Mainstream Duda culture seems to be fully integrated with naval trading of services, which reflects on their social hierarchy.

+[^electricity]: To be noted that water seemingly covering the whole sphere, as well as Dudas monopolizing copper alloys, might make electricity manipulation known but impractical.